sourcebox/rtt-log-rs/README.md

 ### cortex-m

 Support for ARM Cortex-M targets.
-Enabled by default.
+Disabled by default.

 ### riscv